Feb 12 2025 @ 08:00 - 10:00

 2025 started as one of the most challenging years for Korea in recent years, as it faces multiple crises including its political leadership, a major aviation accident, and an economic downturn with little prospects of improvements in the near future.

-Yet, even in the midst of Korea’s current socio-economic and political winter, there are hidden sources of hope, growth and innovation that are ready to be unleashed.
+Yet, even in the midst of Korea’s current socio-economic and political winter, there are both hidden and overt sources of hope, growth and innovation that are ready to be unlocked.

-1. Family offices and other alternative sources of capital.
+1. The power of Family offices and other alternative sources of capital.
 For better or for worse, the role of government funding in fostering venture capital and impact investment ecosystems has been a distinct feature in South Korea.
-Despite its achievements in catalyzing important ventures and venture funds, an IFB Seoul commissioned report indicated its potential side effects, including limiting global expansion by requiring venture funds and companies to invest locally.
+Despite the country’s achievements in catalyzing important ventures and venture funds, an IFB Seoul commissioned report indicated some potential side effects of our status quo, including limiting global expansion by requiring venture funds and companies to invest locally.
 In recent years, alternative sources of capital such as global family offices with interest in Asia have been expanding.
-Yet, this network is not very well known in Korea, despite its potential to fill the financing gap in Korea for global ventures.
+Yet, such networks are not very well known in Korea, despite their potential to fill the financing gap in Korea for innovation and global ventures.

-1. The role of Impact Investment in Reducing Regional Inequalities.
+2. The role of Impact Investment in reducing regional inequalities.
 Korea’s regional disparity in economic development is a long-standing issue, with over 50% of the nation’s GDP generated in the Seoul capital area.
-In the meanwhile, many subregions are facing drastic population decline through urban migration and aging demographics, uneven industrial development (often single or no industries), and lacking the prestige of Seoul.
-What is less known is the role of private investments and impact investment in addressing regional disparities, through not only economic growth and job creation, infrastructure development, promoting innovation and entrepreneurship, talent retention, but also targeting underserved communities, sustainable development, empowering marginalized groups, and long-term focus.
+In the meanwhile, many subregions are facing drastic population decline through urban migration and aging demographics, uneven industrial development (often single or no industries), and the lack of prestige that operating in the capital Seoul brings.
+What is less known is the role of private capital and impact investment in particular in addressing regional disparities, through not only economic growth and job creation, infrastructure development, promoting innovation and entrepreneurship, talent retention, but also targeting underserved communities, designing for sustainable development and empowering marginalized groups.

-Impact for Breakfast is excited to start 2025 with "Unlocking Korea's Potential" event as part of a series on discoveirng new sources of growth.
+Impact for Breakfast is excited to start 2025 with this event as part of a series of unlocking new sources of capital.
 This first meeting will kick-off the programming of IFB Seoul events in 2025.
 The agenda of the meeting will include:

 • Welcome remarks - by Jinho Chung, Co-Chair, Impact for Breakfast Seoul